aritse/boot-camp/week-12/23-Project-3/02-Homework/README.md

 ## Application Requirements

-* Must use MERN stack
+* Must use MERN stack(Mongo/MySql, Express, React, and Node).
+This can be done as seperate applications.

-* Must use a CSS framework _other than_ Bootstrap
+* Must use a CSS framework _other than_ Bootstrap.

+* Must be deployed to Heroku with data

+* Must utilize at least two new libraries, packages, or technologies that we haven’t discussed

+* Must have a folder structure that meets the MVC paradigm

 ## Presentation Requirements